arun9theja/terraform-eks/README.md

 # terraform-eks

 A full EKS cluster based on [eks-getting-started](https://www.terraform.io/docs/providers/aws/guides/eks-getting-started.html).
-This particular make use of a .tfvars file to customise the cluster capacity scaling the number of availability zones, size and number of workers nodes.
+This seupt make use of a .tfvars file to customise the cluster capacity scaling the number of availability zones, size and number of workers nodes.

 e.g demo.tfvars